Cameron-n/Alchemy/_posts/2023-12-23-The-Analysis.md

 )
 ```

 We can adapt the above code for three ingredients.
+(Note: break down + explain code)

 ```sql
 select t1ing, t2ing, t3.ingredients as t3ing,